netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/acme.md

 ### Analyze logs from the Citrix ingress controller

-If a Kubernetes secret is generated and complete, but it is not uploaded to the Citrix ADC, you can analyze logs from the Citrix ingress controller using the following command.
+If a Kubernetes secret is generated and complete, but it is not uploaded to the Netscaler, you can analyze logs from the Citrix ingress controller using the following command.

     % kubectl logs -f cpx-ingress-685c8bc976-zgz8q